What is the Louisiana Board of Examiners for Speech-Language Pathology and Audiology (LBESPA)?

 LBESPA does not investigate fee or billing disputes, or personality conflicts.
 LBESPA does not have jurisdiction over persons who are licensed by other boards or those exempt under R.S.37:2653 of the Practice Act.
 These types of complaints will be referred to the appropriate agency, and the complainant will be notified.

-How do I File a Complaint?
+How do I File a Complaint against a practitioner?

 A complaint must first be submitted in writing and signed before it can be processed.
 Individuals who file complaints are notified in writing of the status of their complaint through out the process.